 To bootstrap the predictor and allow boundary samples to be predicted, one usually lowers the dimension of the Lorenzo predictor, so that the first layer is predicted using 2D prediction and the first row using 1D prediction.
 The first sample encoded is predicted as zero.
-Unfortunately, on 3D data this results in eight different predictors and hence eight conditionals in the inner loop, which degrade performance.
-We make the observation that (n-1)-dimensional Lorenzo prediction is equivalent to n-dimensional prediction with the $n^{\rm th}$ dimension samples set to zero.
+For 3D data this results in eight different predictors and hence eight conditionals in the inner loop, which degrade performance.
+We make the observation that (n-1)-dimensional Lorenzo prediction is equivalent to ndimensional prediction with the n^{th} dimension samples set to zero.
 Hence, by padding the data set with one layer of zeros in each dimension, a single n-dimensional predictor can be used for all samples.
 Instead of copying and padding the entire data set, this padding can be done efficiently only to the front.
-The calls f.advance in Listing 1 perform this zero padding and advance the front by one layer, row, or column.
-In case of lossy compression, where we allow truncation of the floats, we must update the front (the f.push call) with the lossily encoded samples since those are the only samples available to the decompressor.
+The calls f.advance in Listing 1 apply this padding and advance the front by one layer, row, or column.
+In case of lossy compression, where we allow truncation of the floats, we must update the front (the f.push call) with the lossily encoded samples since those are the only ones available to the decompressor.